Skip to main content

 Is this issue covered by warranty?

-How to fix?
+How to fix this issue?

-• Self repair: If you are handy, you can check the videos below and try it out yourself.
+• Self-repair: If you are handy, you can check the videos below and try it out yourself.

 What spare parts are needed?